mabel-dev/opteryx.dev/docs/contributing/internals/testing.md

 **Frequency**: Ad hoc
 **Maturity**: Low

-Runs SQL statements against Operyx and SQLite (which performs [similar testing](https://www.sqlite.org/testing.html) against other database engines) to verify Opteryx returns the same answer as SQLite.
+Runs SQL statements against Operyx and DuckDB to verify Opteryx returns the same answer as DuckDB.

 ## Fuzzing

-**Frequency**: CI & Weekly
+**Frequency**: CI & Nightly
 **Maturity**: Low

 As part of the CI process, executes 100 iterations of random inputs.

-As part of a weekly test, executes 100,000 iterations of random inputs.
+As part of a nightly test, executes 100,000 iterations of random inputs.

 Fuzzing supplies some key functions with random data to try to capture scenarios which are unexpected or unhandled.